adchsm/Manhattan/readme.md

 There is no shortage of CSS grids available and with so many frameworks offering everything you need, it can be hard to know which use, or if any.
 Pre-styled and assembled from components, I see too many websites lacking creativity and imagination.
 Although a grid isn't necessary either, it can be a useful tool for speeding up development without interrupting your website's personality.

 I struggled to find a flexible grid without a heavy footprint, so I created Manhattan.
-It's ultra light, weighing in at 2.8 kb minified/658 bytes gzipped and released under the <a href="<?php echo get_home_url(); ?>/license/">MIT license</a>, free to use and abuse.
+It's ultra light, weighing in at 2.8 kb minified/658 bytes gzipped and released under the MIT license, free to use and abuse.

 Enjoy